floriankugler/floriankugler.com/source/articles/2015-01-19-closing-the-doors-on-the-supernatural.html.md

 With this conceptual line being crossed, the previous attribution to the supernatural is lost.
 We wouldn't call anything measurable in the natural world a god.
 To the contrary, we would investigate it as a natural phenomenon.

 This is precisely why we can close the last door with 100% confidence: There cannot be a positive proof for the existence of a god, because no proof for *anything* supernatural can exist.
 Having proof for something automatically moves that thing into the natural realm, stripping its status of being supernatural.
-A god for which we would have prove wouldn't be a god.
+A god for which we would have proof wouldn't be a god.

 Any god --- and anything else called supernatural for that matter --- is a self-contradictory concept.
 It has been defined out of existence from the very beginning.